probe-lab/website/content.en/tools/tiros.md

 af-south-1
 ```

-The list of websites that we are currently monitoring is configured [here](https://github.com/protocol/probelab-infra/blob/aabe20d28e833364e0ed17e651d5f810e524cbb9/aws/tf/modules/tiros/_variables.tf#L49).
-At the time of writing the list is:
+The list of websites that we are currently monitoring is configured [here](https://github.com/plprobelab/probelab-infra/blob/main/aws/tf/modules/tiros/_variables.tf#L49).
+At the time of writing, the list is:

 ```
 blog.ipfs.tech